abonander/img-dup/README.md

 If detail is a concern, a larger threshold should be used with a larger `--hash-size` setting, though memory usage increases on the order of `O([number of images] * hash-size^2)`.
 The actual image data isn't kept in memory after being hashed, so memory usage shouldn't be much of a concern.
 In the above test, `img-dup` kept below 500MB for the duration of the test.

 GIF files are currently not searched for by default due to an elusive bug in `rust-image` that may or may not have to do with animations.
 You can add `--ext=gif` to search for them.
-It shouldn't be a huge problem since an invalid image can only crash a single processing thread, though crashed threads currently cannot be restarted.
-The other threads will continue until they finish the remaining work or crash, at which point the program will print the available results and exit normally.
+Errors produced during decoding or hashing are now safely caught and logged so the task can continue.
+Errored images are reported in the processing results.

 For JSON structure, see `JSON.md`.